windnage/wgms-glacier-project/README.md

 * GTN-G Regions: data/gtn-g-glacier-regions

 Notebooks need to be run in this order:
-* clean-gtng-region-shapefile.ipynb
+* 1-clean-gtng.ipynb
-* split-glims-into-gtng-regions.ipynb
+* 2-split-glims.ipynb
-* clean-glims-regions.ipynb
+* 3-clean-glims.ipynb
-* compare-glims-rgi.ipynb
+* 4-compare-glims-rgi.ipynb

 ## Example Usage

-* Run clean-gtng-region-shapefile.ipynb.
+* Run 1-clean-gtng.ipynb.
 This will clean the raw GTN-G region shapefile and create a directory named "cleaned" under the gtn-g-glacier-regions directory with the cleaned shapefile (GTN-G_glacier_regions_201707_cleaned.shp).
-* Run split-glims-into-gtng-regions.ipynb.
+* Run 2-split-glims.ipynb.
 This will split the large GLIMS shapefile into the 19 GTN-G regions and create a directory called "processed" under the glims directory with 19 shapefiles, one for each region (e.g. glims_region_1.shp).
-* Run clean-glims-regions.ipynb.
+* Run 3-clean-glims.ipynb.
 This will remove extraneous rows from each of the 19 glims regional shapefiles.
 It will create a directory named "cleaned" under the glims/processed directory with the 19 cleaned shapefiles (e.g. glims_region_1_cleaned.shp).
-* Run compare-glims-rgi.ipynb.
+* Run 4-compare-glims-rgi.ipynb.
 This will open each GLIMS and RGI regional shapefile and pull out the top 10 largest glaciers for each region from each database.
 These will be printed out in the notebook.
 Manual inspection of the notebook will be necessary to continue analysist to determine if the lists match and which glaciers are really largest.